Roger Pryor (actor): Advertising agency

 In 1947, Pryor changed careers, becoming vice president in charge of broadcasting at Foote, Cone and Belding advertising agency.

-Family and death
+Personal life and death

-Pryor was married to Priscilla Mitchell, the daughter of vaudeville star Bessie Clayton; they had one daughter before divorcing in 1933.
+Pryor was married to Priscilla Mitchell, the daughter of vaudeville star Bessie Clayton and theatre director Julian Mitchell; they had one daughter, also named Priscilla, before divorcing in 1936.
 He married, secondly, in 1936, actress Ann Sothern; they divorced in 1942.

 Pryor died January 31, 1974, in Puerto Vallarta, Mexico.